TechMartins72/hydra-stake-protocol/README.md

 Information about every contract is stored on ipfs, PINATA.

 When a user starts the dapp, they only connect wallet and not join the app yet until they want to display information about a particular pool by clicking on any among in the list or by initiating a transaction

+- Render dynamically based on user role: Admin | User | Super Admin
+- Create Admin Dashboard
+- Let admin create new pool by deploying a new contract with parameters
+- Store pool info on pinata - CA, Pool name, token name, stToken color
+- Add admin, remove admin functionality

+# problems

+- Deployment from UI
+- Users can join, stake assets
+- Conditional rendering of UI based on roles - Admin or User
+- Add and remove admin
+- Create new pools by admin
+- Store pool info on PINATA